Imbolc, also known as the Feast of Brigid, celebrates the arrival of longer, warmer days and the early signs of spring on February 1.

 In the morning, they look for some kind of mark on the ashes, a sign that Brigid has passed that way in the night or morning.
 The clothes or strips of cloth are brought inside, and believed to now have powers of healing and protection.

-On the following day, the girls carry the Brideog through the village or neighborhood, from house to house, where this representation of the saint/goddess is welcomed with great honor.
+The following day the girls carry the Brideog through the village or neighborhood, from house to house, where this representation of the saint/goddess is welcomed with great honor.

 Adult women – those who are married or who run a household – stay home to welcome the Brigid procession, perhaps with an offering of coins or a snack.
 Since Brigid represents the light half of the year, and the power that will bring people from the dark season of winter into spring, her presence is very important at this time of year.

-Neopagans of diverse traditions observe this holiday in a variety of ways.
+Neopagans of diverse traditions observe this holiday in a variety of ways, celebrating Brigid's divine femininity.
 As forms of neopaganism can be quite different and have very different origins, these representations can vary considerably despite the shared name.

 Example of a Bigger Imbolc Altar pic.twitter.com/2gcMtTOWU4— Sister Spell Binder (@thewitchbrmclst) January 22, 2016